hakimihamzan/code_journey/README.md

 # code_journey
-this is the entire journey of my coding life right from the start
+this is the entire journey of my coding/learning life right from the start